-Due to the failure of ACES to pass the U.S. Senate, currently, staff did not identify any active Federal designations of EITE industries.
-However, in the event that the U.S. Government implements stringent emissions or energy policies in the future, or policies designed to mitigate leakage risk among EITE industries, then such policy changes could require changes to any State EITE definitions or benefits in force.
+Due to the failure of the ACES legislation to become law, staff did not identify any active Federal designations of EITE industries.
+However, in the event that the federal government implements stringent emissions or energy policies in the future, or policies designed to mitigate leakage risk among EITE industries, then such policy changes could require changes to any state EITE definitions or benefits in force.